postmanlabs/labs-docs/src/pages/docs/postman-flows/remote-execution/webhooks.md

 updated: 2022-11-17
 ---

-To create a Flow that executes on the Postman servers, create a webhook endpoint.
+To create a flow that executes on the Postman servers, create a webhook endpoint.

 ![Webhook Endpoint](https://assets.postman.com/postman-labs-docs/cloud-execution/remote-execution-setting-up-endpoint.gif)